How To Dry PLA Filament in Oven – Full Guide

 If you suspect that your filament has absorbed water you’re going to need to dry it out.
 In the next section, we’re going to show you how.

-How to Dry Out Filament
+How to Dry Filament in Oven

 If your filament has absorbed water, you’re going to have to dry it out before you can use it to print.
 The easiest way to do this is by using your oven to get the job done.